gomorpheus/morpheus-apidoc/source/includes/_introduction.md

 [Morpheus](https://www.morpheusdata.com/) is a powerful cloud management tool that provides provisioning, monitoring, logging, backups, and application deployment strategies.

-This document describes the Morpheus [API](#api) protocol and the endpoints it provides.
+This document describes the Morpheus API protocol and the available endpoints.
 Sections are organized in the same manner as they appear in the Morpheus UI.

 ### Sections